 This is the view from the scope and the decompression device.
 At approximately 6 o’clock is a thick white/grey cord like structure, the ulnar nerve.
 The nerve is visualized from the time you place the scope until it is removed, thus minimizing any chance the nerve could be cut.
 Once it is clear that the nerve is out of the path, the fibrous attachments which are pinching it are then released.
 This occurs both before and after the elbow.

 Dr. Fiore specializes in the diagnosis and treatment of Cubital Tunnel Syndrome.
-He is board certified by the American Board of Surgery and fellowship trained in hand and microsurgery.
+He is board certified by the American Board of Surgery and fellowship trained in hand surgery.
 For more information on treatment options, or to schedule a consultation, call Fiore Hand and Wrist at (281) 970-8002.

 We are conveniently located within driving distance of Cypress TX, Katy TX, Spring TX, Tomball TX, The Woodlands TX, and Houston TX.

 For more information please visit Handcare.org.